 If plastic is being used to keep frost off the plants, it must not be allowed to touch them, or the foliage touching the plastic may be damaged by the cold.

 Low tunnels are structures built from short (usually less than three feet high) arched supports that hold plastic or row cover above the plants.
-The cover can then be used to protect the plants from frost, since the material is not touching the plants.
+The cover can then be used to protect the plants from frost since the material is not touching the plants.
 The supports will prevent any potential distortion in plant growth from contact with the cover.
 The cover still needs to be secured on the ground.
 The capacity for low tunnels to withstand winter snow depends on the material used for the tunnel supports, the spacing of these supports, and your area’s snow load.
-Again, low tunnels using plastic cover or heavy-weight row cover may need to be vented by raising the sides or ends to keep the crops from getting too hot.
+Again, low tunnels using a plastic cover or heavy-weight row cover may need to be vented by raising the sides or ends to keep the crops from getting too hot.

 Walk-in or caterpillar tunnel